DerBejijing/mc-portal-engine/README.md

 So when you hold the `weighted storage cube` and press `f`, it will switch to the `1500 Megawatt Aperture Science Heavy Duty Super-Colliding Super Button`.
 The same goes for the gels.

-**Now a short explaination**
+**Now a short explanation**
-  - cube: can be played normally and be picked up when beeing rightclicked with the portal gun.
-A second rightclick somewhere will place the cube at your current position. **_Warning_**: Yet, there is still a bug in the code so **don't** destroy it by breaking it!
+  - cube: can be played normally and be picked up when being right-clicked with the portal gun.
+A second right-click somewhere will place the cube at your current position. **_Warning_**: Yet, there is still a bug in the code so **don't** destroy it by breaking it!
 If you want to get rid of it pick it up with the portalgun and reload
   - painted cube: If the player has picked up a cube with the portal gun and is hit by the blue gel it will give the player jumpboost when he is standing on it.
 Can be cleaned using acid (yellow gel).
 Same warning as for the default cube
-  - button: can be placed in the floor and will emmit power if there is a cube above it.
+  - button: can be placed in the floor and will emit power if there is a cube above it.
 It will not be triggered by a painted cube!
 Destroy by breaking
-  - thermal discouragement beam: Will emmit a laser beam when it is activated by redstone.
-When beeing placed, it will be directed towards the player
+  - thermal discouragement beam: Will emit a laser beam when it is activated by redstone.
+When being placed, it will be directed towards the player
   - thermal redirection cube: will redirect a laser that hits it.
 When beeing placed (wether by the portalgun or by hand) it will be faced to the direction the player was facing.
 Only supports *north, east, south, west*.
 Can be picked up by rightclicking with the portalgun.
 Destroy by breaking
-  - laser sensor: Will emmit power if a laserbeam hits it.
+  - laser sensor: Will emit power if a laser beam hits it.
 When beeing played it points towards the player.
 Destroy by breaking
   - aerial faith plate: once a player walks on it, it will launch the player to the direction it was placed in.
 Destroy by breaking
-  - hardlight bridge: place on a wall. cannot be powered by redstone yet, because i was to lazy to do so.
+  - hardlight bridge: place on a wall.
+Cannot be powered by redstone yet, because I was to lazy to do so.
 Will do it in the next days.
 Instead the block behind it has to be granite.
-I know, stupid but i'll fix it.
+I know, stupid, but I'll fix it.

   - turret: will look towards the player when placed. **Not functional yet**!
 It will cast rays to try to find a player. **Warning**: on weaker computers this may decrease performance a lot when multiple turrets are used!
 The rays can be visualized by enabling the debug mode (`/trigger debug`)

-  - repulsion gel: when placed on the ceiling or on a wall it will drop down paint that interacts with blocks and players. when the floor is made of white or gray concrete it will show some splashes on it.
+  - repulsion gel: when placed on the ceiling or on a wall it will down paint that interacts with blocks and players.
+When the floor is made of white or gray concrete it will show some splashes on it.
 When a player walks on that painted area he will get jumpboost.
-Also when he has picked up a cube with his portalgun, the cube will be painted blue if the player is hit by gel.
+Also, when he has picked up a cube with his portalgun, the cube will be painted blue if the player is hit by gel.
 (Still some bugs here).
 Destroy by breaking
   - acid: works the same way as the repulsion gel, but instead it removes blue paint from cubes that are taken under it.
 Destroy by breaking

   - doors: when the base block is powered it will open.
 The normal chamber door can only be placed in two directions.
 I am working on this.
 Destroy by breaking the base block